Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 * When we open up this particular IC, the whole thing is called a package which is shown below.
 * The pin locations of this particular package are all driven by the Arduino board that we are trying to design.
 The size of this package is `7mm x 7mm`.
-* Chip basically sits at the center of the package and the connection of the chip with the package is shown as wire bonds this way we will be able to transfer all these signals coming from the outside world to the interior of the chip.
+* The chip basically sits at the center of the package and the connection of the chip with the package is shown as wire bonds this way we will be able to transfer all these signals coming from the outside world to the interior of the chip.

 ![chip connect to package](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/0e33ba91-14c5-4101-a6b8-c7d07d6005a5)

 The chip will have various components--
-1. <b>`PADS`</b> - A pad is the exposed region of the metal on a circuit board that the component lead is soldered to.
+1. `PADS` - A pad is the exposed region of the metal on a circuit board that the component lead is soldered to.
 Pads are the points through which the connection of peripherals on a board is made with the chip/processor, and the transfer of data takes place.
 Any signal can go outside or inside the chip through pads.

-2. <b>`CORE`</b> - A core in a chip is a well-partitioned piece of logic capable of independently performing all functions of a processor.
+2. `CORE` - A core in a chip is a well-partitioned piece of logic capable of independently performing all functions of a processor.
 All the digital logic building blocks are present here.

-3. <b>`DIE`</b> - This is what gets manufactured on the silicon wafer.
+3. `DIE` - This is what gets manufactured on the silicon wafer.

-4. <b>`FOUNDRY IP'S`</b> - A foundry is a company that provides IC (integrated circuit) manufacturing services - basically, you give them your design, and they manufacture the chip for you.
+4. `FOUNDRY IP'S` - A foundry is a company that provides IC (integrated circuit) manufacturing services - basically, you give them your design, and they manufacture the chip for you.
 Intellectual Property.
 In this context, it’s the design of the parts of a chip.
 Nowadays, many chips are not wholly designed by the company that’s “designing” them.
 * For example, in a typical mobile phone application chip:
 The main CPU will probably be bought as IP from ARM.
 The graphics processor (GPU) will be bought from one of a number of companies (e.g. ARM, Imagination Technologies, etc.)